Split Payments for Swiss marketplaces: How automatic payment splitting works

 Who bears the costs in the event of a chargeback on a marketplace?

 This depends on the contractual agreement.
-The chargeback fee (typically CHF 20–25) is either charged to the affected merchant or split between the platform and the merchant.
+The chargeback fee (typically CHF 20–25) is either charged to the merchant affected or split between the platform and the merchant.

 See detailed answer